manurFR/turingmachine/README.md

     $ python turing.py --generate-booklet

 This will generate a pdf booklet with 9 pages of 15 random games each, for every combination of 4, 5 or 6 verifiers and difficulties EASY, STANDARD or HARD.

+_Note:_ It will take 2 to 5 minutes to find 135 valid and interesting problems, depending on your machine.
+Please be patient.

 ## Usage : finding all valid solutions for a set of verifiers